Combining Forecasts under Structural Breaks Using Graphical LASSO: Introduction

 Our paper makes several contributions.
 First, we allow the forecast errors to be highly correlated due to the common component which is motivated by the stylized fact that the forecasters tend to jointly understate or overstate the predicted series of interest.
-Second, we develop a high-dimensional precision matrix estimator which combines the benefits of the \textit{factor} structure and \textit{sparsity} of the precision matrix of the idiosyncratic component for the forecast combination under the approximate factor model.
-We prove consistency of forecast combination weights and the Mean Squared Forecast Error (MSFE) estimated using Factor Graphical models.
-Third, to tackle changing relationships between forecasts produced by different experts or models as a response to unstable environments, we develop a unified framework to generalize network inference in the presence of structural breaks: we propose Regime-Dependent Factor Graphical LASSO (RD-Factor GLASSO) and develop its scalable implementation using ADMM to estimate regime-dependent forecast combination weights.
-Fourth, an empirical application to forecasting macroeconomic series using the data of the ECB SPF shows that incorporating (i) factor structure in the forecast errors together with (ii) sparsity in the precision matrix of the idiosyncratic components and (iii) regime-dependent combination weights improves the performance of a combined forecast over forecast combinations using equal weights.
+Second, to tackle changing relationships between forecasts produced by different experts or models as a response to unstable environments, we develop a unified framework to generalize network inference in the presence of structural breaks.
+We propose RD-FGL that models structural changes in factor loadings and idiosyncratic precision matrix.
+We develop scalable implementation of RD-FGL using ADMM to estimate regime-dependent forecast combination weights.
+Third, an empirical application to forecasting macroeconomic series using the data of the ECB SPF shows that incorporating (i) factor structure in the forecast errors together with (ii) sparsity in the precision matrix of the idiosyncratic components and (iii) regime-dependent combination weights improves the performance of a combined forecast over forecast combinations using equal weights.

+We emphasize that in this paper our goal is to develop a framework for forecast combinations that incorporates structural breaks which have already occurred in the past.
+We neither consider the possibility of breaks over the forecast horizon (as explored in \cite{pesaran2006hierarchical}), nor study the case of the out-of-sample breaks.
+These scenarios are interesting extensions of this paper, however they lie outside the scope of this paper.
+We also emphasize that we take the individual forecasts to be combined as given and do not discuss how the forecasts are generated.

 The paper is structured as follows.
-Section 2 reviews Graphical LASSO.
-Section 3 studies the approximate factor model for the forecast errors.
-Section 4 introduces Factor Graphical LASSO and contains theoretical results on the consistency of the Factor GLASSO estimator.
-Section 5 introduces Regime-Dependent graphical model and discusses its implementation using ADMM.
-Section 6 validates theoretical results using simulations.
-Section 7 studies an empirical application for macroeconomic time-series forecasting.
-Section 8 concludes.
+Section 2 studies the approximate factor model for the forecast errors.
+Section 3 reviews FGL and contains theoretical results on the consistency of the FGL estimator for forecast combinations.
+Section 4 introduces Regime-Dependent graphical model and discusses its implementation using ADMM.
+Section 5 validates theoretical results using simulations.
+Section 6 studies an empirical application for macroeconomic time-series forecasting.
+Section 7 concludes.